-In part 1, I’ll discuss what you should do during the Meet and Greet.
-In part 2, I will discuss the Do’s and Dont’s during a reservation.
+In part 1, I'll discuss what you can do during a meet and greet.
+In part 2, I will discuss the Do's and Don'ts during a reservation.

-I cannot stress this enough.
-Please be on time for your Meet & Greet!
-If you are running late, let the parent know ASAP.
-It’s always good to ask about the parking situation, gate entry and unit number when setting up the Meet and Greet to help with your punctuality.
+Punctuality is highly valued by cat parents.
+Arriving on time for a meet and greet helps start the relationship on the right foot.
+If you are running late, it is a best practice to let the parent know ASAP.
+It's often helpful to ask about the parking situation, gate entry, and unit number when setting up the meet and greet to help with your arrival.

 2. BE CURIOUS